EdmundOwen/QuMESHS/download/index.md

 To use the deal.II executables, QuMESHS must be run under Linux.
 We recommend compiling the deal.II libraries on your own computer.
-The executables in the link above must be bundled using mono.
+In order to run the executables in Linux, the executables must be bundled using mono (details to come shortly).

 ## Source